Day-1 – AI Big Picture (Engineer Version)

 Cloud deployment

-👉 YOU should target: AI Engineer / GenAI Engineer
+👉 We should target: AI Engineer / GenAI Engineer

 Because: